 Similar to other overuse knee injuries or knee ‘wear and tear’, the repetitive motions like kneeling to stand-up present high risk for gardeners.
-These overuse knee injuries are typically having no signs to suffer from the beginning, but the symptoms tend to present over time.
+These overuse knee injuries typically have no signs to suffer from the beginning, but the symptoms tend to present over time.
 Many gardeners have left those early symptoms untreated until these minor issues have developed into knee problems such as gardener’s knee.

-Movement analysis of common gardening tasks
+Movement analysis of everyday gardening tasks

 There are five common events that involved in gardening tasks which are:

 Surprisingly, many doctors believe that knee injuries are normally caused by high impact sports like basketball and football.
-The overuse knee injuries from gardening are usually being ignored because not many people believe that doing gardening can scarify their body sometimes.
-People often do not associate gardening with danger which can present a high risk for injuries.
+The overuse knee injuries from gardening are usually being ignored because not many people believe that doing gardening can scarify their bodies sometimes.
+People often do not associate gardening with danger, which can present a high risk for injuries.
 Hence, gardeners should not neglect the intensity from gardening and they should wear gardening knee pads or knee support to reduce the stress on their knees and avoid potential knee injuries.

 Factors that contribute to sharp knee pain

-Gardeners might experience a sharp pain in knee when squatting, kneeling or bending during various gardener’s tasks.
+Gardeners might experience a sharp pain in the knee when squatting, kneeling or bending during various gardener’s tasks.
 Knee pain is generally related to overuse injuries and knee wear and tear.
 Patellofemoral pain syndrome and chondromalacia patella are some of the most common conditions that can cause sharp pain in knee when gardeners are squatting, kneeling or bending especially during gardening tasks such as weeding and hoeing.

 Patellofemoral pain syndrome is caused by repetitive motions that’s often put stress on the knees such as squatting and kneeling during gardening tasks.
-Overuse injuries are the main contributor for gardeners who have experienced patellofemoral pain syndrome due to the intensity of the gardening tasks.
-A sudden physical motion in gardening activity can trigger a sharp pain in knee when gardeners who have the conditions discussed above.
+Overuse injuries are the main contributor to gardeners who have experienced patellofemoral pain syndrome due to the intensity of the gardening tasks.
+A sudden physical motion in gardening activity can trigger sharp pain in the knee when gardeners who have the conditions discussed above.

 Chondromalacia patellae, also known as “runner's knee which is presented in some cases of patellofemoral pain.
 It is the articular cartilage on the underside of the kneecap which will not directly lead to the knee pain but it can cause inflammation of the synovium to lead sharp knee pain in the underlying bone.

 The early symptoms of patellofemoral pain syndrome can include a dull, aching pain in the front of the knee and you may experience a similar type of pain during squatting and kneeling during gardening more often than before.
 You can also explore a linear relationship between the level of gardening activities and the intensity of the knee pain.
-After prolonged sitting, you might also hear crackling or popping sounds from your knees more often.
+After prolonged sitting, you might even hear crackling or popping sounds from your knees more often.